ssenmosip/mosip-temp-documentation/Pre-Registration.md

  # 1. Overview

+Pre-registration module is the web channel of the MOSIP.
+Key architectural styles followed are:
+* Microservice based architecture,
-Pre registration is the module which is the web channel of the MOSIP.
-Following are few key architectural style followed like microservice based architecture, Data validation are done in UI, User Interface is reference implementation and current one reflects the requirements of Morocco, Master data and services are considered as part of Pre registration foundation.
-Following are few key design pattern aggregate service pastern, proxy design pattern and dependency injection
+* Data validation are done in UI,
+* The User Interface is a reference implementation

+Master data and services are considered as part of pre-registration foundation.
+Following are few key design pattern aggregate service pastern, proxy design pattern and dependency injection.

 # 2. Architecture view